alihasanli/alihasanli/README.md

 <hr />

 - 🔭 I’m currently working on nowhere.
-- 🌱 I’m currently learning front-end.
+- 🌱 I’m currently learning full-stack.
 - 💬 Ask me about web and other techlonogies.
 - 📫 How to reach me: gmail/instagram/facebook/github.
 - 😄 Pronouns: he/him.